 But Jonah rose up to flee to Tarshish from the presence of the LORD So he went down to Joppa, found a ship which was going to Tarshish, paid the fare and went down into it to go with them to Tarshish from the presence of the LORD.Jonah 1:3(NASB)

-Instead of obeying the word of the Lord, Jonah chose to run away from God's presence.
-He boarded a vessel that was bound for distant shores!
+Instead of obeying the Word of the Lord, Jonah chose to run away from God's presence, and he boarded a vessel that was bound for a place far away from Nineveh!
 Israel were supposed to be a light to the Gentiles and God's eternal purpose was to save all people, not only Israel.
-It is God's will that ALL men are saved and that all come to repentance... but in His wisdom He purposed that salvation would be fulfilled through the Jewish nation.. who were given the Law, the Prophets, the Psalms, the covenants and the promises.. and through whom the Messiah of Israel and Saviour of the world was to come.
+It is God's will that ALL men are saved and that all come to repentance.
+In His wisdom, He purposed that salvation would be fulfilled through the Jewish nation who were given the Law, the Prophets, the Psalms, the covenants, and the promises, and through whom the Messiah of Israel and Saviour of the world was to come.

-Instead of getting up and setting off towards Nineveh, to carry out the word of the Lord, we see that his actions caused Jonah to dig himself deeper and deeper into sin, selfishness and defiance against God's clear word.
+Instead of getting up and setting off towards Nineveh to carry out the Word of the Lord, we see that his actions caused Jonah to dig himself deeper and deeper into sin, selfishness, and defiance against God's clear call.

 It may seem astonishing to us that Jonah could rebel so brazenly against the Lord, and yet, when the microscope of truth is pointing in our own direction, we need to consider if there are times that we have acted like Jonah!
-We need to challenge our own reaction to God's call on our life and ask if we have ever closed our ears to His clear word, refused to carry out His perfect will for our life or pretended that God was giving some alternative instruction that was more to our liking!!
+We need to challenge our own reaction to God's call on our life and ask if we have ever closed our ears to His clear call, refused to carry out His perfect will for our life, or pretended that God was giving some alternative instruction that was more to our liking!

-Heavenly Father, I fear I am too ready and willing to criticise the behaviour of people like Jonah, who tried to circumnavigate Your word in order to escape carrying out Your plans and purposes in their life.
-Forgive me for the times I have turned a deaf ear to Your call or a blind eye to Your word of truth.
-Help me to be ready and willing to go where You would send me, to do what You would tell me to do and to develop a Christ-like heart of compassion for souls that are lost and bound for eternal separation from You.
+Heavenly Father, I fear I am too ready and willing to criticise the behaviour of people like Jonah, who tried to circumnavigate Your Word in order to escape carrying out Your plans and purposes.
+Forgive me for the times I have turned a deaf ear to Your call, or a blind eye to Your Word of truth.
+Help me to be ready and willing to go where You would send me, to do what You would tell me to do, and to develop a Christ-like heart of compassion for souls that are lost and bound for eternal separation from You.
 I pray that many would hear the truth and turn from their sin to faith in Christ’s finished work on Calvary.
-Help me to be alert to the promptings of the Holy Spirit in my life and to be ready and willing to do only those things that come from You - this I ask in Jesus' name, AMEN.
+Help me to be alert to the promptings of the Holy Spirit in my life and to be ready and willing to do only those things that come from You.
+I ask this in Jesus' name, AMEN.